UNWRAPIT

 To showcase our 19 design concepts, we mapped each idea onto Unwrapit's existing user flow, identifying where each intervention would integrate into their current system.
 This chronological approach allowed us to assess both front- and back-end implications, ensuring technical feasibility.

 The Unwrapit team identified several promising concepts from our prototypes and outlined key priorities for the next phase.
-The team suggested using Patagonia branding as an example to showcase their potential as they felt that this was a company who’s values closely aligned.
+The team suggested using Patagonia branding as an example to showcase their potential as they felt that this was a company whose values closely aligned.

 The Unwrapit team identified the landing page as the key area for improvement, given its flexibility within the platform.
 They outlined three distinct user flows to explore in the final deliverable, each designed to enhance engagement, increase claim rates, and offer greater brand customization.